 - By Velocity Frequent Flyer status: Gold or Platinum members travelling on Etihad or Virgin Australia

-- By Lounge membership: when travelling on Virgin Australia flights to New Zealand
+- By lounge membership: Priority Pass members (with a $20 per person co-pay) and Virgin Australia Lounge members when travelling on Virgin Australia flights to New Zealand

 With Etihad having invested heavily in the lounge over the past number of years, it has made the lounge feel more like the Qantas First lounge than a traditional hybrid First and Business lounge.